adarsh-tyagi/ElevatorProblem/README.md

 - Saves user request to the list of requests for a elevator
 - Mark a elevator as not working or in maintenance
 - Open/close the door.

+## Project Structure
+- Inside project directory, created an django app named elevator.
+- Inside elevator app, in `urls.py` file mentioned all the api endpoints and their corresponding views methods.
+- All Views methods are present in `views.py` file.
+- In `lib.py` file, the Elevator and ElevatorSystem classes are present with all their required attributes and methods.

 ## Elevator Design
 - ElevatorSystem: Represents the elevator system with fixed numbers of elevators avaialbel, floors allowed and resposible for allocating the active floor number to each closest available lift.